 - Many villains in One Piece end up being even more well-off than before they took on (and got clobbered by) the heroic Straw Hat Pirates.
 The most prominent case is Wapol, who was previously an oppressive king in a failing kingdom and, indirectly due to the Straw Hats' meddling, became a CEO for a toy company and now makes weapons-grade metal for the World Government's military (that only he can make).
 Both positions make more money than he ever made as king.

-- Er subverted somewhat as he goes on to rebuild his own Drum Kingdom after the two year Time Skip with a much more evil motif.
-Yeah seems Wapol didn't learn diddly squat during his exile.
+- Subverted somewhat, as he goes on to rebuild his own Drum Kingdom after the two-year Time Skip with a much more evil motif.
+Yeah, seems Wapol didn't learn diddly squat during his exile.

 - In Girls und Panzer, the final confrontation between Miho and her sister Maho's schools ends this way.
 Miho, in winning the tournament, saves her school from being shut down, enabling her to return for her third year with all her friends, and validates her own style of tankery.
 In doing so, she also makes this also a victory for Maho, whose greatest desire and reason for serving AS Nishizumi heir is for Miho to be able to live and do tankery her own way, and be happy doing so.